Is your husband or wife, boyfriend or girlfriend a compulsive/pathological liar or a sociopath?

 And like any behavior which provides comfort and an escape from discomfort (i.e., alcohol, drugs, sex), lying can become addictive and hard to stop.
 For the compulsive liar, lying feels safe and this fuels the desire to lie even more.

 Unfortunately, compulsive lying is hard for the person involved to see, but it hurts those who are around it.
-Compulsive lying, if not addressed, can easily ruin a relationship (for example, see why does he need to lie).
+Compulsive lying, if not addressed, can easily ruin one’s reputation and his or her relationships (for example see why does my partner need to lie).

 Compulsive lying can be dealt with through counseling or therapy.
 But, like any addictive behavior (and/or personality disorder), getting someone to admit they have a problem with lying is the difficult part.
 Sadly enough, getting someone to recognize that he or she has a problem usually requires hitting rock bottom first.